-- Make sure your doctor knows about all other medicines you are taking or have taken within the week before you receive busulfan.
+- Tell your doctor all other medicines you are taking or have taken within the week before you receive busulfan.

 Warnings While Using This Medicine:

-- Let your doctor know if you have ever received radiation treatments, other stem cell transplants, or other types of chemotherapy.
+- Tell your doctor if you had a seizure or head injury, or if you have ever received radiation treatments, other stem cell transplants, or other types of chemotherapy.

 - Your doctor will need to check your blood at regular times during your treatment.

-- Receiving busulfan may increase your risk of developing other types of cancer or a recurrence of leukemia.
-Talk to your doctor about this risk.
+- Busulfan may increase your risk for other types of cancer or a recurrence of leukemia.

 Possible Side Effects While Using This Medicine: